Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.4 - Create the Event Hub Trigger Function/README.md

     > Note: Once you are signed in, close the web page and return to Visual Studio Code.

+## Develop the HubwayFunctions code
-## ?🚨?
+### ?🚨?
 Create the EventHubTrigger Function Project
-## Develop the HubwayFunctions code

-Use the Event Hubs trigger to respond to an event sent to an event hub event stream.
+We use the Event Hubs trigger to respond to an event sent to an event hub event stream.
 You must have read access to the event hub to set up the trigger.
 When an Event Hubs trigger function is triggered, the message that is passed into the function is a string type.

 We will be using Visual Studio Code and the Azure Functions Extension.